reactjs/react.dev/content/docs/hooks-overview.md

 ## 📌 State Hook {#state-hook}

-This example renders a random number generator.
+This example renders a random number.
 When you click the button, it generates a random number:

 ```js{1,4,5}
 import React, { useState } from 'react';